 The pathway to achieving this bold vision involves adding thousands of megawatts of wind and solar power, incorporating natural gas and storage resources, retiring coal units, supporting electrification, and investing in critical infrastructure.
 Key to the grid infrastructure investments are efforts to allow Xcel Energy to increase electricity generation capacity, paving the way for electrification efforts.
-In addition to efficiency rebates and programs, Xcel Energy has developed several renewable energy options that support on-site and off-site generation for both wind and solar, creating additional opportunities for its customers to power their home and buildings with renewable energy and efficiency programs.
+In addition to efficiency rebates and programs, Xcel Energy has developed several renewable energy options that support on-site and offsite generation for both wind and solar, creating additional opportunities for its customers to power their homes and buildings with renewable electricity.
+See the Resources section for information about Xcel Energy's renewable energy and efficiency programs.